pranavdhopey/ADK-Agent-Basics/BLOG.md

 Imagine building a support bot that should:
 - Greet users warmly when they say "hello"
 - Analyze technical incidents when they report problems
-- Maybe search the web when they ask factual questions

 You could build one massive agent with a huge instruction... but that gets messy fast.
 Instead, let's use the **router pattern**.